-- Set the queue to blocking mode, and wait for a message to be received by calling mq\receive - Set the queue to non-blocking mode, and call mq\receive multiple times until a message is received - Set the queue to non-blocking mode, and call mq\notify specifying a signal to be sent when the queue goes from empty to non-empty
+- Set the queue to blocking mode and wait for a message to be received by calling mg receive - Set the queue to nonblocking mode and call mq\receive multiple times until a message is received - Set the queue to nonblocking mode and call mq\notify specifying a signal to be sent when the queue goes from empty to nonempty

 The last option is a good choice for a realtime application.
-The mq\notify function is used to register a request for asynchronous notification by a signal when a message becomes available on a previously empty queue.
+Use the mq\notify function to register a request for asynchronous notification by a signal when a message becomes available on a previously empty queue.
 The process can then do useful work until a message arrives, at which time a signal is sent according to the signal information specified in the notification argument of the mq\notify function.
 After notification, the process can call mq\receive to receive the message.

 Only one notification request at a time is allowed per message queue descriptor.
-The previous notification request is canceled when another signal is sent; thus, the request must be re-registered by calling mq\notify again.
+The previous notification request is canceled when another signal is sent; thus, the request must be reregistered by calling mg notify again.